arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 Here's an overview of the board's main components shown in the images:

 - **Microcontroller**: At the heart of the Arduino Stella is the nRF52840 microcontroller from Nordic Semiconductor.
 This powerful 32-bit Arm® Cortex®-M4 processor runs at 64 MHz and features 1 MB Flash and 256 kB RAM, providing ample processing power and memory for sophisticated applications.
-- **UWB Module**: The Truesense DCU040 module (based on the NXP Trimension SR040 UWB IC) enables precise distance measurement with accuracy better than ±10 cm using two-way ranging techniques.
+- **UWB Module**: The Truesense DCU040 module (based on the NXP® Trimension SR040 UWB IC) enables precise distance measurement with accuracy better than ±10 cm using two-way ranging techniques.
 - **Connectivity**: Besides UWB, the Arduino Stella includes Bluetooth® 5.0 connectivity through the nRF52840's integrated radio, supporting IEEE 802.15.4-2006 and 2.4 GHz transceiver capabilities.
 - **Accelerometer**: A 3-axis MEMS digital output accelerometer (SC7A20) enhances the board's motion detection capabilities, with programmable sensitivity ranges of ±2G/±4G/±8G/±16G and features like orientation detection, free-fall detection, and click detection.
 - **User interfaces**: The board includes a user-programmable button, a user-programmable LED and a buzzer (FUET-5020) that can be used for audible alerts.